fnogatz/tap/README.md

 can decribe the relationship once and have the macro write a separate test case for each mode.

-# Changes in this Version

-  * Test for exceptions when failure expected
-  * Todo tests can throw exceptions
-  * Explicitly import append/3

 # Installation

 Using SWI-Prolog 6.3 or later: